jsa2/aad-auth-n-z/readme.md

 ## Azure Service Authentication and Authorization table

-This table is provided for reviewing service authentication and authorization security in Azure – Especially cross-service sercurity.
+This table is provided for reviewing service authentication and authorization security in Azure – Especially cross-service security.
 It has been made publicly available so it can be referred in any documentation as URL.

 - [Azure Service Authentication and Authorization table](#azure-service-authentication-and-authorization-table)
   - [MS references](#ms-references)